FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 The [example view definitions](StructureDefinition-ViewDefinition-examples.html) illustrate this behavior.

 ### Unions
-A `select` can have an optional `unionAll`, which contains a list of `select`s to be unioned, or combined. `unionAll` effectively concatenates the results of the nested `select`s that it contains, but without a guarantee that row ordering will be preserved.
+A `select` can have an optional `unionAll`, which contains a list of `select`s that are used to create a union. `unionAll` effectively concatenates the results of the nested `select`s that it contains, but without a guarantee that row ordering will be preserved.
 Each `select` contained in the `unionAll` must produce the same columns including their specified names and FHIR types.

 For instance, to create a table of all `Patient.address` and `Patient.contact.address`, we could use `unionAll`: